MP's plea to council not to shut Cambs school over business - instead consider local need

-MP's council plea not to shut Cambridgeshire primary school over 'business principles' but look at local need
+MP's plea not to shut Cambridgeshire primary school over 'business principles' - instead he urges council to look at local need

 He said that the closure of the school, founded in 1845, would have far-reaching consequences